Religion vs. Atheism

 Some felt that the effects of universal gravity would limit the cosmos' expansion and make it slow down; eventually stop it from expanding, and make everything shrink back to its original state and bang all over again; perpetuating a never-ending cycle of banging and shrinking.
 But we now know from the supernova studies of Saul Perlmutter, Brian Schmidt, and Adam Reiss that the universe is not only expanding, but contrary to sensible expectations, the velocity of its expansion is accelerating; viz: gravity isn't slowing the expansion down at all, it's actually speeding up.

 To illustrate that; let's imagine for a moment that the cosmos was expanding at 500 meters per second at 06:00 am this morning.
 Well; by noon it might conceivably be expanding at 600 meters per second.
 There's something out there in the cosmos labeled, for convenience sake; dark energy.
-Nobody yet knows its source; but it is so strong that all the gravity of all the known mass cannot stop the dark energy from expanding the universe at an ever-increasing velocity.
+Nobody yet knows its source; but it is so strong that all the gravity of all the known matter cannot stop the dark energy from expanding the universe at an ever-increasing velocity.
 At that rate; the cosmos will never of its own accord stop expanding in order to shrink itself back into one solid glob of highly condensed nothing.

 Which suggests that even at the Hubble Deep Field's great distances from earth, those objects are themselves expanding away from everything else in the universe.
 But I have to ask: expanding towards what?
 Where does the void end; if at all?
 My gosh; how much longer, and how much further can the cosmos' expansion possibly continue until it bumps into something or else goes completely off-reservation?
 And if there is something to bump into out there; then what is it, and what's on the other side?
 If the void is infinite; then why should it be thought unreasonable to believe its custodian is infinite?